 In comparison to plasma, sweat is hypotonic.
 That also means that sodium and chloride concentration in sweat is less than that of the blood/plasma.

 Diaphoretics vs. sudorifics

-Diaphoretics are also sometimes referred to as sudorifics.
-However, diaphoretics are, in stricter sense, more associated with the insensible-type of perspiration in contrast to sudorifics that are more associated with the sensible-type.
+Diaphoretics, which refer to any agents promoting diaphoresis, are also sometimes referred to as sudorifics.
+However, diaphoretics are, in a stricter sense, more associated with the insensible type of perspiration in contrast to sudorifics that are more associated with the sensible type.
 Diaphoretics promote insensible perspiration.
 This means the individual is usually unaware because the sweating is not profuse or intensely felt.
 Sudorifics, in contrast, are def promoters of sensible perspiration.
 The sweating is so profuse that sweat drops run down across the body surface.
 Hence, the individual is much more aware of such excessive sweating caused by sudorifics.
-Ref.1)
+(Cram.com, 2020)

 Examples of diaphoretics

-Some of the plant-based (herb) diaphoretics are as follows: (Ref.2) Pleurisy root, Horehound herb, Hyssop herb, Sage leaves, Bergamont leaves, Blessed Thistle, Lemon Balm, Burdock root, Tansy, Chamomile, Anise seed, Elder flowers, Yarrow, and Pennyroyal herb.
+Some of the plant-based (herb) diaphoretics are as follows: (Brunton, 2020) Pleurisy root, Horehound herb, Hyssop herb, Sage leaves, Bergamont leaves, Blessed Thistle, Lemon Balm, Burdock root, Tansy, Chamomile, Anise seed, Elderflowers, Yarrow, and Pennyroyal herb.

 ©BiologyOnline.
 Content provided and moderated by BiologyOnline Editors.